davegoblue/NPlayVariability/Exercise002_v004.md

 nTrials <- 2000
 nPerTrial <- 50000
 myHurdle <- "<=-500"
+storePer <- 10
 ```

 ## Results
 The simulation is repeated for each of the desired N-play outcomes.
 In this case, we have run the routine for 1/3/5/10/50/100 play.

+Further, we save every 10th hand for 1-play, 3-play, 5-play, and 10-play.

 ###_Results for 1-play_